jordi1215/jordi1215.github.io/_pages/log.md

         * I replaced all the standard dict() in the parser.py file with OrderedDict and it worked

 * **Wednesday**:
 * **Thursday**:
+    * I felt sick Wednesday and Thursday
 * **Friday**:
+    * Dallin was busy so Ben, Jacob and I attempted a release we couldn’t proceed because of a Travis test.
+I am not sure what this test is supposed to do.
+It says it has to do with the branch
+    * However, we were able to merge all the changes that the four of us made into one branch and passed all the tests but the python3.5 test again
+    * When Dallin updated his code, the reference for the ordered Dictionay was changed and I was able to fix that right after our meeting